frenetic-lang/frenetic/guide/07-NCFirewall.md

 This NetCore program does all of the above:

 ```
-if dlTyp = 0x800 && and nwProto = 1 then drop else all
+if frameType = 0x800 && and ipProtocol = 1 then drop else all
 ```

 In this chapter, you'll implement a more interesting firewall policy